Sunilpal9401/Power-BI-SQL-Projects/Music_Store_Analysis/Readme.md

 ```
 ![image](https://github.com/user-attachments/assets/38db0181-50cc-4258-b2d8-eb0da31efc65)

-#### Write a query that determines the customer that has spent the most on music for each country.
-Write a query that returns the country along with the top customer and how much they spent.
-For countries where the top amount spent is shared, provide all customers who spent this amount.
+#### Write a query that determines the customer that has spent the most on music for each country.Write a query that returns the country along with the top customer and how much they spent.For countries where the top amount spent is shared, provide all customers who spent this amount.

 ```sql
 WITH Customter_with_country AS (